 Stainless Steel Appliances

-Everything from your kitchen sinks to refrigerators and stovetops are subject to deterioration from salt while at sea.
+Everything from your kitchen sinks to refrigerators and stovetops is subject to deterioration from salt while at sea.
 Most new vessels come equipped with all stainless steel appliances for just that reason, but certain boat models cut costs by supplying the galley with appliances made of other materials.
 If you have appliances or kitchenware constructed with anything other than stainless steel, it’s worth considering an upgrade.
 By spending money on items constructed with high-quality material now, you can avoid higher-cost replacements down the road.

 Poor lighting in your boat’s galley can create a dull and uninspired atmosphere, so upgrading your existing lights to LEDs can help liven the mood.
 Apart from your mental health, LEDs are far more efficient than standard bulbs, which reduces long-term energy costs.
 Consider installing additional lights to areas above the sink, stove, or countertops.
 Some LED lights can switch from red to white light, which is beneficial when setting the appropriate mood.